SHAGUNTYAGI-WILLIAMSCOMMERCE/C-.NET-Projects/README.md

 2).
 One Music Player Application Which Supports Both Audio and Vedio.
 3).
 1 Application For Example for using OFFLINE DATABASE In c# and example of DataAdapter as well.
 4).
 1 Demo QUIZ EXAM APP.
 5).
-1 Example of Crystal Reports in C#
+1 Example of Crystal Reports in C#.